inaimathi/langnostic/drafts/clojure-for-gui-programming.md

-So I'm now officially a Clojure programmer.
+So I'm now officially a Clojure programmer[^or-rather].
 Which is to say, I have now been paid actual money to write Clojure.
-That brings the tally 12 of the 14 languages in my title-bar *(the last two are Smalltalk and SML, in case you were wondering)*.
+That brings the tally to 12 of the 14 languages in my title-bar *(the last two are Smalltalk and SML, in case you were wondering)*.
 Clojure wasn't a requirement for the project.
 But the stated aims included a few things that made a JVM language very attractive, so I rolled with it.
 In particular:

-1. we want a cross-platform, thick-client, complete with GUI
+1. we want a cross-platform thick-client, complete with desktop GUI
 2. the end result needs to be a single-click-launching application, because our targets are non-programmers

-I can't give you details or source code, because this is internal stuff that doesn't make sens for public consumption, but I can talk a bit about the high level and the libraries used.
-That second goal is going to be hit by `lein uberjar`, which will create a self-contained file, complete with all project dependencies other than `java` itself.
-A library called [Seesaw](https://github.com/daveray/seesaw) will help with the first.
+I can't give you details or source code, because this is internal stuff that doesn't make sense for public consumption.
+What I *can* tell you is that [`leiningen`s]() `uberjar` capability hits the second goal for us, and a library called [Seesaw](https://github.com/daveray/seesaw) hits the first.
+There's also a bunch of observations I can make about the process without getting into any concrete code.
+And this is occasionally a journal about my programming experiences.
+So lets do this thing.

-# Seesaw Summary
+## Seesaw

 Seesaw is a bearable wrapper around [Swing](TODO).
 I should note, by the way, that literally everything I've heard about swing prepared me for it being a trashy, slow, unsafe, fugly UI toolkit.
 I mean, I dunno; maybe there's better ones out there, but compared to steaming piles like Ruby's [`green_shoes`](TODO), or half-way-decent-but-external-dependency-ridden things like [mcclim](TODO), Seesaw is pretty damn good.
 It's composeable, minimal, robust *and* cross-platform enough for my purposes.